 I was determined to deliver something unique.
 The wrinkle: Jimmy loves hazelnut but doesn’t like Nutella (weird, I know!) so I had to find a way to incorporate the hazelnut flavor without using a Nutella-based recipe.

-but is a 3 layer mocha hazelnut Milk Bar-style layer cake practical?
+But is a 3 layer mocha hazelnut Milk Bar-style layer cake practical?

-To make this just slightly more practical, though, I’ve noted which two components are optional (the ganache and the hazelnut crunch).
+To make this just slightly more practical, though, I've noted which two components are optional (the ganache and the hazelnut crunch).
 Bare minimum, all you need to make are the cake, the frosting, and the coffee soak.
+But the two optional components are pretty simple so if you have the time/energy/bandwidth, I do recommend making them.

-pros and cons of a Milk Bar cake
+Pros and cons of a Milk Bar cake

 What I really loved about the process of building a Milk Bar cake was that the assembly itself was so simple that my brain was free to focus more on creating the individual components without feeling frazzled or rushed.

-Yes, there are multiple components but because they can all be prepped ahead, or quickly created right before assembly, you don’t feel like you’re constantly fighting against a clock or trying to time everything perfectly or convince icing to stick on a warm cake.
+Yes, there are multiple components but because they can all be prepped ahead, or easily created right before assembly, you don't feel like you're constantly fighting against a clock or trying to time everything perfectly or convince icing to stick on a warm cake.

 But, like I said, this is not the kind of cake you can — or should — make all in one day.
 Here’s how I did it: